-As I did today’s brown rice, I thought about what would go well with it.
+As I did today’s brown rice, I thought about what would go well with it and came uo with this broccoli in tomato sauce.
 In my opinion, brown rice pairs with many flavors, especially dishes that have some moisture and juice to mix in with the rice.
 We had broccoli in the fridge, so this gave the line of thought for what to cook it with.
 I picked a can of diced tomatoes, some garlic, a large yellow onion, and started the dish.
 As it was in the middle of cooking, I tasted it.
 I don’t this all the time, but it’s good practice: you know if something is missing.
 It felt that a bit of ground cumin would add to the flavor and balance the otherwise acidic taste of the broccoli, tomato and onion on their own.
 I thought that olive oil would also be a perfect match to balance the acidity and round up the taste, but I always put it at the end, so I waited for this.

 The dish came together well enough to post this recipe.
 My son Alex and I ate this lunch, as Layla drove Marc to his soccer tournament.
 To accompany the broccoli, here are the recipes for the brown rice and the soft-boiled egg.

-This broccoli with onion and tomato sauce is easy to make, vegan and tasty.
-This dish is flavored with garlic, salt, pepper, cumin, avocado oil and olive oil.
-Optionally pair it with a high-quality carbohydrate like brown rice and protein like a soft-boiled egg.
+This broccoli in tomato sauce is flavored with garlic, onion, salt, pepper, cumin, avocado oil and olive oil, and presented with brown rice.

 - 2.5 lbs broccoli